davidkarnowski/HustleYourCity/README.md

 ## Project Mission
 This project exists to provide **citizens of Long Beach** with a clear and quantitative view of how their local government responds to requests for city services.
 While the city already offers open data through its [Long Beach Open Data Portal](https://longbeach.opendatasoft.com/), much of that information is presented in tables and GIS-style maps that are difficult for the average resident to interpret.

-By automating the collection and analysis of these datasets, *Hustle-Up Long Beach* transforms raw data into actionable insights — helping citizens understand where services excel and where improvements may be needed.
+By automating the collection and analysis of these datasets, *Hustle Long Beach* transforms raw data into actionable insights — helping citizens understand where services excel and where improvements may be needed.

 ---